 Contributions, including unconditional promises to give (pledges), are reported as revenues in the period received or pledged.
 Contributions of assets, other than cash, are recorded at their estimated fair value at the date of gift.
 Contributions to be received after one year are discounted using an appropriate credit adjusted discount rate which corresponds with the collection period of the respective pledge.
-Amortization of discount is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any.
-An allowance for uncollectible contributions receivable is provided based upon management's judgment including such factors as prior collection history, type of contribution and nature of fundraising activity.
+Amortization of discount is recorded as additional contributions receivable is provided based upon management's judgment including such factors as prior collection history, type of contribution and nature of fundraising activity.
 Contributions receivable are written-off in the period deemed uncollectible.